 - Sanctuary: In "Pavor Nocturnus", a confused Magnus encounters a battle-scarred and extremely jaded Will.
 That's what happens when you're one of very few survivors of a zombie-type epidemic.

 - An interesting twist on this in Stargate SG-1, the episode Moebius.
 Although it was really an alternate timeline, when the DifferentTimeline!SG-1 encounters RegularTimeline!Daniel, it's implied that they see him sort of as a Future Badass, since in their world, SG-1 had never existed and Daniel was somewhat of a wimp.
 But for the audience, that's Daniel as we know him, so we're not surprised.

 Alt O'Neill (of course): Ancient Egypt.

 Original Daniel: No I mean the other me.

 Original Daniel: Why????

-- Related to the film entry above, John Connor in The Sarah Connor Chronicles is a Deconstruction of this.
+- John Connor in Terminator: The Sarah Connor Chronicles is a Deconstruction of this.
 He knows, and has always known that he's going to become one of these, like his movie incarnations, and a TV series allows for more time to deconstruct that and show him living with that knowledge and suffering the traumas that would turn someone into that.
 He's even shown asking people from the future who've met him what his future self would do in certain situations.